 The 2019 conference will present the importance of building cultural bridges for the benefits of US national security, economy, and well-being of American citizens, while illustrating the cost-effective advantages of such programs compared to other policy alternatives.
 The conference will bring together US legislators, senior academics, diplomats, representatives of the private sector and civil society to initiate joint-programs that will increase the volume of US engagement in cultural diplomacy.

 The conference will campaign for new programs, increased budgets and greater governmental attention of the unique opportunities practicing cultural diplomacy can bring.
 The conference will also publish a report based on the speeches and suggestions from all speakers and participants, which will be delivered to the US Congress, US Government policy and decision-makers as well as to the international community.

-Speakers and delegates during the symposium will include leading politicians, chief diplomats, leading governmental officials, senior academics, renowned authors, journalists, and celebrated artists.
+Speakers during the symposium will include leading politicians, chief diplomats, leading governmental officials, senior academics, renowned authors, journalists, and celebrated artists.
 These speakers will include a large number of individuals from the ICD Advisory Board.
 To learn more about the ICD Advisory Board, please click here.